Maahygrah/web3-onchain-log/README.md

 * **Swing High / Swing Low Mechanics:** A structural chart pattern where a single peak candle is flanked by two lower high candles (Swing High), or a single trough candle is flanked by two higher low candles (Swing Low).
 These form the structural anchors used to define clean market trends.

+* **Exemplary** (adjective): Serving as a desirable model; representing the best of its kind. *Example:* "An exemplary community manager effectively balances prompt technical updates with an approachable tone to successfully onboard non-technical members."